-3.5 For physical meetings with remote participation, when the physical presence is outside of Geneva, then remote participation shall be possible, to the greatest extent practicable through platforms supported by the ITU in Geneva.C1: In clause 3.5, it should be clarified that “platforms supported by the ITU in Geneva” is a reference to the use of the same tools as those when the meeting is based in Geneva, and not a requirement to have ITU staff present in a support capacity during the meeting.
+3.5 For physical meetings with remote participation, when the physical presence is outside of Geneva, then remote participation shall be possible, to the greatest extent practicable through platforms supported by the ITU in Geneva.
+See §6.5

+C1: In clause 3.5, it should be clarified that “platforms supported by the ITU in Geneva” is a reference to the use of the same tools as those when the meeting is based in Geneva, and not a requirement to have ITU staff present in a support capacity during the meeting.
+See §6.5, note

 4 Virtual meeting

 4.1 Where the meeting is a virtual meeting, the timings of the meeting [is recommended/should normally] only occur between 1200 and 1500 hours, Geneva time.
 Times for the scheduling of meetings shall be stated in the invitations to such meetings as both UTC and in Geneva times.
+See §6.1, new §6.1.1, new §6.1.2

 4.2 In a virtual meeting that extends over two weeks, it is expected that all delegates are at home on the weekend, and therefore there shall be no working over the weekend.
+New §6.1.2

 C1: Relative to clause 4.2, it is observed that the days of the week that constitute a “weekend” vary with cultures.
 Greater specificity could improve the clarity.
+New §6.1.2

 4.3 A virtual meeting should normally limit itself to sessions of 1 hour 15 minutes, interspersed with breaks of a minimum of 10 minutes.
+New §6.1.2

 4.4 Remote participants whose quality of voice communication is such that they cannot be understood should be prepared to provide their comments and questions by text through the remote participation tool, in particular if so requested by the Chairman of the meeting.
 Any other comments entered in a chat window are not considered as a part of the discussion.
+See §8.5

 4.5 Where technical issues impact a number of [remote] participants, then the Chairman shall decide whether to continue the meeting, or to suspend it until a solution can be found.
+See §8.6 and §8.7

 C1: Although not mentioned previously relative to clause 4.5, the [remote] text should be removed because technical issues, e.g., microphone outages in a conference room, could impact those physically present as well as those participating remotely.
+See §8.6

 Reference in Bibliography:

 [b-ITU-T FSTP.ACC-RemPart] Technical Paper ITU-T FSTP.ACC-RemPart (2015), Guidelines for supporting remote participation in meetings for all.
+See §2